Q & A with Dr. Christopher Stees: Abnormal Heart Rhythm

 What is an EKG?

 An EKG is an electrical screening test performed at both your primary care physician’s office as well as in the emergency department.
 It is a good screening tool; it paints a nice picture of your heart and gives us some idea of what's going on in your heart previously as well as what's currently going on in your heart.
 You can choose to perform it as screening tool—a general portion of your screening test with your primary care physician— and more specifically when they're having symptoms.
 That could be palpitations such as racing of the heart, chest discomfort or shortness of breath.
-Video
+What is an EKG? video

 What is the Rocky Mountain Heart Institute at Rose?